btskinner/btskinner.github.io/index.md

 Prior to my position with the NEH, I was an assistant professor of higher education and policy at the University of Florida and a research assistant professor of education and policy at the University of Virginia.
-My research interested centered on college access, the outcomes of college participation, and using tools of data science such as machine learning and Bayesian statistics to critically examine higher education policy questions that are difficult to answer with conventional econometric tools.
+My research interests centered on college access, the outcomes of college participation, and using tools of data science such as machine learning and Bayesian statistics to critically examine higher education policy questions that are difficult to answer with conventional econometric tools.